EmmaWang0126/lab5/lab5.md

 ## Part 1 – Debugging Scenario
-1. a) The environment I'm using is VScode terminal.
+1. a) The environment I'm using:
+      Computer: MacBook Pro.
+      Operating system: macOS.
+      Web browser: Google.
+      Terminal: In macOS, it is still called Terminal.
+      Editor: Visual Studio Code.

    b) The detail symptom I'm seeing: Here is what I expected to see:
       ```
       JUnit version 4.13.2